soutik28/Modified-Weight-Function/README.md

     }
   }
 }

-ntotal = 0 #total number of features who have less than 5% missing values for(j in 1:ncol(wdat))
+ntotal = 0 #total number of features which have less than 5% missing values for(j in 1:ncol(wdat))
 {
   if(count[j] <= ncol(wdat)*0.05)
     ntotal = ntotal + 1
 }

-temp = c() #select those features who have more than 5% missing values for(j in 1:ncol(wdat))
+temp = c() #selection of features which have more than 5% missing values for(j in 1:ncol(wdat))
 {
   if(count[j] > ncol(wdat)*0.05)